naveen-malla/100DaysOfMLCode/README.md

 **DAY 27, 28**:
 Completed the optional assignments on Multivariate Cost function, Gradient Descent and Normal equation.
 Learned and implemented vectorization of cost function and gradient descent for easy coding in octave.

+**DAY 29**:
+Revised concepts of Deep learning.
+Understood the concept with an example of Demand Prediction of a product.